gdgnewdelhi/android-codelabs/Readme.md

 Please follow the below steps to add code for every android codelab

 + The base app is in the `master` branch and this is your starting point always.
++ Fork this repo to your account
-+ To add a new codelab codebase , branch from `master` with name conforming to below standard
++ Now to add a new codelab's codebase , branch from `master` with name conforming to below standard
   ```
   <codelab_name>_<feature_demonstrating>_<speakername>_<serial_number>

   ```
   where <serial_number> is optional , only to be mentioned if there are more than one projects for the same codelab.
 + Make your series of commits of your code in the branch created in last step.
-+ Keep it simple.
++ when done send a pull request to this repo and we will merge it.

 Happy Coding :smile: